Glute Stretches for Seniors: Outer Hips and Low Back

 What glute stretch is easiest on the knees?

-They can help some people, especially when paired with gentle low-back positions and relaxed breathing.
+They can, especially when paired with gentle low-back positions and slow, relaxed breathing.